-The BRTB is developing the regional transportation plan: Maximize2045: A Performance-Based Transportation Plan.
-This new plan continues the theme of its predecessor, Maximize2040.
-That is, make the best use of—or maximize—the resources that comprise and support the region’s transportation system.
+Maximize2045: A Performance-Based Transportation Plan is a regional long-range transportation plan that seeks to make the best use of—or maximize—the resources that make up and support the Baltimore region’s transportation system.

-Informing this process is the continued reliance on a performance-based approach to planning and programming transportation projects.
-This approach provides a framework for the region to monitor progress toward regional goals through performance measures and targets.
+Maximize2045 establishes the region's broad transportation goals and performance measures, which serve as guiding principles as the region plans and carries out projects.
+This approach provides a framework for the region to monitor progress toward regional goals by measuring performance and status of achieving targets.
 This approach also enables the BRTB to make informed decisions about how best to maintain, operate, and enhance the existing transportation system and to apply limited financial resources.

-Throughout the development of Maximize2045, the BRTB will consult and coordinate with local jurisdictions, the Maryland Department of Transportation and its modal agencies, other state agencies such as the Maryland Department of the Environment and the Maryland Department of Planning, other partner agencies, the public, and other stakeholder groups.
+Throughout the development of Maximize2045, the BRTB consulted and coordinated with local jurisdictions, the Maryland Department of Transportation and its modal agencies, other state agencies such as the Maryland Department of the Environment and the Maryland Department of Planning, other partner agencies, the public, and other key stakeholders and interested parties.